Empower Through Health: History

 Founded in 2018 on the belief that all lives hold equal value, ETH seeks to address global disparities in healthcare by improving access to medical services in underserved regions of Uganda.
-The organization emerged from collaborations between Yang Jae Lee and Ibrahim Ssekalo, who began working together on health initiatives in Uganda.
+The organization grew out of Yang Jae Lee's work in the Busoga region of Uganda beginning in 2015, including collaborations with Ugandan public health leaders and local partners on early health initiatives.

 That same year, ETH opened the Mpunde Health Center in Buyende District, Uganda, which now serves over 10,000 people annually.
 The organization has also implemented public health education programs reaching approximately 70,000 community members.

 In 2021, ETH expanded into education with the launch of the Global Health Experiential Fellowship (GHEF), a research training program for predoctoral students from Uganda and the United States.
 The program has trained over 160 alumni as of the end of 2024.
 ETH is also developing a primary school in Mpunde to invest in long-term community development.

-Today, ETH continues to operate under shared Ugandan and American leadership, focusing on community-led interventions to improve health and education in low-resource settings.